mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-ci-server-on-osx.md

 wget http://www.atlassian.com/software/bamboo/downloads/binary/atlassian-bamboo-5.7.2.tar.gz
 {% endhighlight %}

-Bamboo needs Java to be [installed]({% post_url 2015-02-15-install-java-on-mac-os-x %}), recommended version are 1.6 or 1.7, I would advise to go with 1.7.
+Bamboo needs Java to be [installed]({% post_url 2015-02-15-install-java-on-mac-os-x %}), recommended versions are 1.6 or 1.7, I would advise to go with 1.7.

 Make a new home for Bamboo.
 It could be `/Applications/Bamboo` or `~/bamboo/bamboo-home` or whatever you want.
 For this post I'll stick with second option.
 It is often recommended to create a special `bamboo` user and put all things in their home directory.
 To create a new user use System Preferences and create Standard user.